YunoHost/apps/autopatches/patches/new-permission-system/pr_body.md

 You should ***not*** blindly trust the proposed changes.
 In particular, the auto-patch will not handle:
 - situations which are more complex than "if is_public is true, allow visitors"
 - situations where the app needs to be temporarily public (then possible private) during initial configuration
+- apps that need to define extra permission for specific section of the app (such as admin interface)
 - apps using non-standard syntax
 - other specific use cases